IlyaTrofimov/MF_NAS_KD/README.md

-# MF_NAS_KD
-Multi-fidelity Neural Architecture Search with Knowledge Distillation
+# Multi-fidelity Neural Architecture Search with Knowledge Distillation

 Run NAS.ipynb to study the benchmark and run NAS algorithms.